GameLord2011/Anti-Grian-Switch-Reborn/README.md

 ## Use

-By default, you configure the anti Grian switch using `CTRL + G`.
+By default, you toggle the anti Grian switch using `CTRL + G`.
 You use the keybind `Should Control Be Held (AGS Reborn)(y/n)` to, as the name implies, configure wether or not the control key should be held.
 If it's set to `n`, than you don't need to hold control to activate it, if it's set to anything else, it will auto-set to `y`.
 If you place a gravity block when the switch is set to on, then the game will crash.

 ## How it works